Cigar Lake Uranium Mine, Saskatchewan, Canada

 Processing uranium ore at Cigar Lake

-The uranium ore will be processed partly at Cigar Lake and partly at McClean Lake JEB mill, which is located 70km north of Cigar Lake.
-Ore size reduction will be done at the underground region of Cigar Lake, while leaching, purification and final yellowcake production will be done at McClean Lake JEB mill.
-Processing of Cigar Lake's ore at the McClean Lake mill is expected to begin by the end of the second quarter of 2014.
+The uranium ore is processed partly at Cigar Lake and partly at McClean Lake JEB mill, which is located 70km north of Cigar Lake.
+Ore size reduction is done at the underground region of Cigar Lake, while leaching, purification and final yellowcake production are done at McClean Lake JEB mill.
+Processing of Cigar Lake's ore at the McClean Lake mill began by the end of the second quarter of 2014.

-The ore slurry stored at Cigar Lake will be transported to McClean Lake JEB mill through containers.
-The slurry will be leached and treated in the McClean Lake mill tailings neutralisation area and ore tailings will be generated.
-The tailings will be thickened with vacuum and precipitated to form yellowcake.
+The ore slurry stored at Cigar Lake is transported to McClean Lake JEB mill through containers.
+The slurry is leached and treated in the McClean Lake mill tailings neutralisation area and ore tailings are generated.
+The tailings are thickened with vacuum and precipitated to form yellowcake.

 Production and contractors involved

-The mine is anticipated to produce 18million pounds of U3O8 annually during its expected lifespan of 15 years.
+The mine is anticipated to produce 18Mlb of U3O8 a year during its expected lifespan of 15 years.
 The daily average production is estimated to be 140t.

 Tron Power provided construction services for the Cigar Lake mine.
 The services included underground electrical construction and maintenance, jet boring pilot project piping and water treatment plant foundation.
 The contract for the planning, procurement, construction, fabrication and field construction of Cigar Lake mine was awarded to Canonbie.